TheCreditPros/dev_framework_demo/PR-AGENT-SETUP.md

-# PR-Agent Setup Guide
+# Qodo PR-Agent Setup Guide

 ## Overview

-PR-Agent is an AI-powered tool that automatically reviews pull requests, provides improvement suggestions, and helps maintain code quality standards.
+[Qodo PR-Agent](https://github.com/qodo-ai/pr-agent) is an AI-powered tool that automatically reviews pull requests, provides improvement suggestions, and helps maintain code quality standards.
+This is the official open-source version with 8.9k+ stars and comprehensive features.

 ## Installation